-- Additional space for pedestrians to safely walk along the Great Ocean Road. - 45 degree parking is maintained along the foreshore side of the Great Ocean Road. - Parallel parking is maintained but realigned along the retail side of the Great Ocean Road.
-These will include new disabled parking, loading spaces and limited short term and convenience parking spaces. - Footpath resurfacing along all commercial precinct frontages and key linkages to delineate spaces and connections and provide consistency and improve wayfinding (using materials outlined on the streetscape plans and within the design guidelines). - Intersections have been upgraded throughout to support the redirecting of traffic and bus and coach parking along Pascoe Street.
+- Footpath resurfacing along all commercial precinct frontages and key linkages to delineate spaces and connections and provide consistency and improve wayfinding (using materials outlined on the streetscape plans and within the design guidelines). - Intersections have been upgraded throughout to support the redirecting of traffic and bus and coach parking along Pascoe Street.
 This includes new roundabouts at the Great Ocean Road and Thomson Streets, Great Ocean Road and Hardy Streets, Pascoe and Thomson Streets, Pascoe and Hardy Streets and Pascoe and Moore Streets. - A designated passenger coach drop off in front of the Visitor Information Centre, as well as long vehicle parking (5 spaces in total). - Additional bus parking accommodated along Pascoe Street and potentially Thomson Street.
-Signage will provided that discourages passenger drop off in these locations.
+Signage will provided that discourages passenger drop off in these locations. - Raised pedestrian crossings provided at key intersections and mid-block locations to enable safe access from the shops, the foreshore, community facilities and residential areas. - A clear pedestrian link to the Community and Education Hub with pedestrian priority at intersections, canopy street tree planting and signage. - On road cycle lanes have been retained along Thomson Street, McLaren Parade and Nelson Street, and will be provided along Pascoe Street, Moore Street and Hardy Street, connecting to the surrounding on road cycle route around town.

-- Raised pedestrian crossings provided at key intersections and mid-block locations to enable safe access from the shops, the foreshore, community facilities and residential areas. - A clear pedestrian link to the Community and Education Hub with pedestrian priority at intersections, canopy street tree planting and signage. - On road cycle lanes have been maintained along Thomson, McLaren and Nelson Street, connecting to the surrounding on road cycle route around town. - Sharrows will be provided along the Great Ocean Road, Pascoe, Hardy and Moore Streets to facilitate shared on road cyclist and vehicle access within the town centre and slow speed environment (assumes speeds will be reduced to 30 40kmandh within the town centre). - A hierarchy of streetcapes with themed landscaping to enhance wayfinding across the town centre. - Kerb outstands and additional street tree and garden bed planting within all streets, improving the amenity and the appearance of the streetscape, reducing the impacts of urban heat island effect and softening the hardscape environment.
-Along retail streets, kerb outstands will also allows for expanded outdoor dining and trading areas. - A range of new footpaths to enhance local connections, including a minimum of 2.5m wide footpaths on key streets. - Seating areas located at key intersections and crossing points. - Provision of a safety strip (painted) between traffic and parking lanes to improve the safety associated with vehicles entering or exiting parking spaces.
+- A hierarchy of streetcapes with themed landscaping to enhance wayfinding across the town centre. - Kerb outstands and additional street tree and garden bed planting within all streets, improving the amenity and the appearance of the streetscape, reducing the impacts of urban heat island effect and softening the hardscape environment.
+Along retail streets, kerb outstands will also allows for expanded outdoor dining and trading areas. - A range of new footpaths to enhance local connections, including a minimum of 2.5m wide footpaths on key streets. - Seating areas located at key intersections and crossing points. - Provision of a safety strip (painted) between traffic and parking lanes to improve the safety associated with vehicles entering or exiting parking spaces. - Pergolas as a reoccurring feature across pedestrian areas along the Great Ocean Road.
+They will function as: - A built element that identifies pedestrian settings and provides a pedestrian scale to the street. - An art feature that changes across pedestrian locations. - An evergreen or deciduous planting features which provides shelter, and summer and autumn colour to the pedestrian environment. - Wayfinding to assist people moving throughout the town and between the shops and foreshore. - Bicycle parking provided near public toilets, car parking and key commercial uses.

-- Pergolas as a reoccurring feature across pedestrian areas along the Great Ocean Road.
-They will function as: - A built element that identifies pedestrian settings and provides a pedestrian scale to the street. - An art feature that changes across pedestrian locations. - An evergreen or deciduous planting features which provides shelter, and summer and autumn colour to the pedestrian environment. - Wayfinding to assist people moving throughout the town and between the shops and foreshore. - Bicycle parking provided near public toilets, car parking and key commercial uses. - A continuous shared path that allows for high volume two-way walking and cycle movement along the edge of the foreshore reserve and adjacent car parking and enhances access to and movement along the foreshore (600mm vehicle overhang allowance).
+- A continuous shared path that allows for high volume two-way walking and cycle movement along the edge of the foreshore reserve and adjacent car parking and enhances access to and movement along the foreshore (600mm vehicle overhang allowance).
 Signs will direct cyclists to use this shared path for movement through the town centre and will discourage cycling along shopfronts during peak times. - Lighting upgrades (low energy fittings with minimal light spill).

-Detailed design of the preferred option (to be determine following community and stakeholder consultation) will be required in order to ensure the functional layout conforms with relevant AustRoad and DoT standards, to locate loading and disabled parking, as well as ensure proposed street tree planting and car parking can be accommodated with powerlines and services along the street.
+Detailed design will be required in order to ensure the functional layout conforms with relevant AustRoad and DoT standards, to locate loading and disabled parking, as well as ensure proposed street tree planting and car parking can be accommodated with powerlines and services along the street.